unepwcmc/NRT/README.md

 which will automatically collect your data (in formats such as XLS, CSV, etc.) up to every hour.

+The columns for your data should be as so:

+    Theme, Indicator, SubIndicator, <date>, <date>, <date>

-As Postgresql does not support Integer column names (which we use for grouping values by year), the columns for the table are as so:
+As Postgresql does not support Integer column names (which we use for grouping values by year), the columns for the table should be stored in CartoDB as so:

     Theme, Indicator, SubIndicator, field_1, field_2, [...], field_n